-John Sturgis purchased the land for 212 Beacon on June 13, 1863, from Edward S. Rand, trustee of a trust for the benefit of Martha Sylvester (Thorndike) Parker established in October of 1851 at the time of her marriage to banker Richard Tucker Parker.
+John Sturgis purchased the land for 212 Beacon on June 13, 1863, from attorney Edward Sprague Rand, trustee for the benefit of Martha Sylvester (Thorndike) Parker under a trust established in October of 1851 at the time of her marriage to Richard Tucker Parker.
 Richard and Martha Parker lived at 198 Beacon.
 Richard Parker had transferred the property to the trust on March 2, 1863, having purchased it on January 24, 1863, from attorney William Dehon.
 It was the eastern 20 feet of a parcel with a 100 foot frontage purchased by William Dehon on June 13, 1862, from the Boston and Roxbury Mill Corporation.
 When William Dehon sold the lot to Richard Parker, he included language in the deed specifying that the height and depth of any house built at 212 Beacon was to conform with the house at 214 Beacon, and the height of any stable built at the rear of 212 Beacon was to be no more than thirteen feet.

-When John Sturgis purchased the land, it was described in the deed as a “lot of land with the building partly erected thereon.”
+On March 16, 1863, after acquiring the land as trustee for Martha Parker, Edward S. Rand filed with the Board of Aldermen a notice of intention to build on the lot.
+When John Sturgis purchased the property in June of 1863 it was described in the deed as a “lot of land with the building partly erected thereon.”
 John Sturgis probably acquired the property in mid-construction in order to resolve disputes with the owners of 210 Beacon and 214 Beacon, both of which had recently been completed.
 He alleged that the walls of both houses improperly encroached on his land, and the owners the two houses on either side questioned his proposed design for 212 Beacon, the front of which extended beyond the fronts of their houses.
 On September 3, 1863, he entered into an agreement with Nathaniel D. Hubbard, the owner of 210 Beacon, and John S. Barstow, the owner of 214 Beacon, under which it was agreed that the party walls could remain as built and he could construct the front façade as he proposed.
 A drawing of the elevation and the plan for the stairs and bay was recorded with agreement.